TrustedKeep/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Refactoring (code changes that do not change functionality)
 - [ ] Documentation update

+---

 ## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so the reviewer can reproduce the tests.

-- Steps to reproduce:
-- Expected result:
-- Actual result:
+**Steps to reproduce:**

+1.
+2.

+**Expected result:**

+**Actual result:**

+---

 ## Checklist